 To decide if you qualify for an Conventional Mortgage Loan, we will look at:

-- Your credit history (this is important, but Conventional's credit standards are flexible).
+- Your credit history (this is important, but the Conventional loan credit standards are flexible).
 A FICO score of 620 or above is very helpful in obtaining an approval.

 - Your overall pattern rather than to individual problems you may have had.

 To be eligible for an Conventional mortgage, your monthly housing costs (mortgage principal and interest, property taxes and insurance) must meet a specified percentage of your gross monthly income (your mortgage professional can help you with this).
 Your credit background will be fairly considered.
 At least a 620 FICO credit score is generally required to obtain an Conventional approval.
-You must also have enough income to pay your housing costs plus all additional monthly debt (36% ratio).
-These percentages may be exceeded with compensating factors.
+You must also have enough income to pay your housing costs plus all additional monthly debt, The percentages may be exceeded with compensating factors.

 What are the Conventional Down Payment Requirements?

-Conventional Loans require the home buyer to invest at least 5% - 20% of the sales price in cash for the down payment and closing costs.
+Conventional Loans require the home buyer to invest at least 3% - 20% of the sales price in cash for the down payment.
 If the sales price is $100,000 for example, the home buyer must invest at least $5,000 - $20,000.
 The down payment can be a combination of your funds or gifted funds from a relative.

 What will be my Interest Rate?

 The interest rate for your home loan will be determined by the type of loan program that you qualify for and your credit score.
 You might be asking yourself what is the formula to calculate interest rates?
 Interest rates are driven off of Mortgage Backed Securities (MBS) which are commonly referred to "mortgage bonds".
-These value of these bonds determine whether the interest rates rise or fall.
+The value of these bonds determines whether the interest rates rise or fall.
 Your final rate will determine your payment using the standard calculate mortgage payment formula.
 Your mortgage professional can help you with this.

 What types of property are eligible?